front-end-intermediate/session-1/readme.md

 `<p id="watchlist">`

-However one of them behaves differently, the Workbook link.
+We'll set up one of them, the Workbook link, to behave differently.
+This emulates a single page application (SPA).

 ```js
 const sitewrap = document.querySelector('.site-wrap');